Go off the beaten path with a Livingstone Zambia cycle tour

 After that excitement we took a trip through the local market where my guide explained all sorts of items for sale and how they are used in every day life.
 I learned that pregnant women eat rocks for magnesium and other minerals as a form of prenatal vitamins.

-I cannot thank my cousin Dawn enough for setting this up for me.
+I cannot thank my cousin Dawn enough for setting up the Livingstone Zambia Cowboy Cycle Tour for me.
 It was an adventure that I will never forget.